 - Squeeze lemon juice onto the baccalà and serve immediately for the crispiest texture.

 - Store leftovers in the refrigerator for up to three days.
-Leftovers are delicious slightly warmed in the microwave and served with mayo for dipping, or in a sandwich.
+Leftovers are delicious reheated in a toaster oven or slightly warmed in the microwave and served with mayo, or in a sandwich.

 Video